 If you want to make these fun taco earrings yourself (you know you do!)
-I’ll give you my original SVG cut file free!
-You’ll find out how to download my free SVG file for this project at the bottom of this post.
+I'll give you the link to grab my original taco earring template SVG cut file in the materials list.

 Want to see all of my Cricut earring & jewelry tutorials?
 CLICK HERE

 This post contains some affiliate links (which means if you make a purchase after clicking a link, I will earn a small commission at no additional cost to you).
 Read my full disclosure policy here.

 - My Taco Earrings SVG template.
 You can get it in my shop here.

 - A Cricut.
 I have the Cricut Maker, available at Amazon here.
 You can also use the Cricut Explore Air 2 or even the new Cricut Joy, on Amazon here.
 You can see all of these machines available on Cricut.com here.

 - Cricut Strong Grip (Purple) Cutting Mat.
 You can buy these on Amazon here, or at Michael's here.
 They are also available at Hobby Lobby, Joann's, and Walmart.

 - Cricut Standard Grip (Green) Cutting Mat, available on Amazon here.
 They are also available at Michael's, Hobby Lobby, Joann's, and Walmart.